jasonpereira96/java-interpreter/README.md

 If an exception is throw I do not proceed further but unwind the stack till I find a matching catch block, else I rethrow the exception.

+If there is no matching catch block until the topmost scope is reached, then an error message is printed on the console.

 ## Branching
 I have implemented short-circuit evaluation for my if-else statements.